pmitev/to-awk-or-not/docs/Bio/NCBI-taxonomy.md

 filename: ASCII text
 ```

-Let's first tabulate the *NCBI Taxonomy Database* in more convenient format for us - getting the relevant information on single line, replace some spaces with underscore symbol `_`, remove the extra blanks in fron and after the names, etc.
+Let's first tabulate the *NCBI Taxonomy Database* in more convenient format for us - getting the relevant information on single line, replace some spaces with underscore symbol `_`, remove the extra blanks in front and after the names, etc.

 !!! example "names.tab"
     ```